origamisaturn/KAGP/inputs.md

 # Input File Reference
-The ascent program requires yaml configuration files to run.
-The config data can be defined in one file, or multiple files, as long as all necessary keys are passed to gcherry upon execution.
+The program requires YAML configuration files as input.
+A configuration file specifies both the guidance method and the simulation environment to be used.
+The configuration data can be defined in one file, or spread across multiple files, as long as all necessary keys are passed to the program upon execution.

 The following keys are required:

-- spacecraft
+- `spacecraft`
-- body
+- `body`
-- orbit_targeting_ascent | debug_ascent_1
+- `orbit_targeting_ascent` | `debug_ascent_1`
-- integrator | krpc_client
+- `integrator` | `krpc_client`

-The '|' indicates that one, and only one, of the keys in the list must be defined.
+The '|' character indicates that one of the keys in the sequence must be defined.
+Each key in the sequence is exclusive.

-Either 'integrator' or 'krpc_client' may be defined, but not both.
+The following headings are dictionary keys.
+The content of each section is the available key-value pairs for that dictionary.
+See `examples\` for sample YAML configuration files.

 ## spacecraft
 Key                 | Units | Required  | Type   | Description